develosi/highway-code-quiz/TESTING.md

 * JShint testing and built in debugging within Webstorm IDE states a strong warning for having a double equals '==' instead of a strict '===' within the code on line 224.
 If I had enough time I would have like to rewritten this function in another way so that '==' was not needed to be used to make it work.

-* Google chrome developer tools still gives an error for 'Permission-Policy header: Origin trial comntrolled feature not enabled.
+* Google Chrome developer tools still gives an error for 'Permission-Policy header: Origin trial controlled feature not enabled'.
 I have looked into this on multiple sources online and this seems to be an issue with hosting on Github pages.
-Github pages will; disable Googles 3rd party cookie alternative 'FLoc' which causes the error.
+Github pages will disable Googles 3rd party cookie alternative 'FLoc' which causes the error.
 I deciced to leave it as it is.